gitlabhq/gitlabhq/doc/ci/yaml/README.md

 The artifacts will be send after the build success to GitLab and will be accessible in GitLab interface to download.

-This feature requires GitLab Runner v 0.7.0.
+This feature requires GitLab Runner v0.7.0 or higher.

 ## Validate the .gitlab-ci.yml
 Each instance of GitLab CI has an embedded debug tool called Lint.